-PSY 389 2Q

-PSYCHOLOGY OF MEN AND MASCULINITIES
+PSY 389 2Q PSYCHOLOGY OF MEN AND MASCULINITIES

 This course, through the multidisciplinary nature of topics discussed, allows for students to explore the ways in which they relate to men in their lives and in the world.
-It is intended that through engagement with community-based agencies that work with boys and men, we will develop a deeper understanding of the very complex ways boys and men are affected by the experiences of growing up male and having people respond to them as male.
+It is intended that through engagement with communitybased agencies that work with boys and men, we will develop a deeper understanding of the very complex ways boys and men are affected by the experiences of growing up male and having people respond to them as male.
 Through this integration of scholarly works, class discussion, and community involvement, the student will be fostered into becoming a more socially conscious and compassionate member of greater society.
 This service learning course expects that students participate in 1-2 hours weekly of community engagement outside of class.
-Prerequisite: sophomore standing.
+Prerequisites: COR 1 OR COR 199; junior or above standing.

-GROUP PSYCHOTHERAPY
+PSY 390 GROUP PSYCHOTHERAPY

 Designed to provide students with knowledge in the theory and practice of group therapy, the course will explore basics in group selection and formation, therapeutic issues for group work, dealing with problems in process and participant behavior, and application with different populations.
-Prerequisites: PSY 101 J.
+Prerequisites: PSY 101 J. F

-EMOTION & MOTIVATION
+PSY 391 EMOTION & MOTIVATION

 This course will cover emotion and motivation from a scientific perspective, with an emphasis on current research findings.
 Students will gain expertise in behaviors and neural substrates of the emotion system in general with a special emphasis on stress.
-Pre-requisite: PSY 101
+Prerequisites: PSY 101 J.

-PSY 430 S
+PSY 430 S ANIMAL BEHAVIOR

-ANIMAL BEHAVIOR